 Whether there is an increase of bags dropped, and passengers processed or reduced turnaround times, aircraft operation will be more effective and economic.
 Passengers who travel relaxed, without waiting in line and feeling like they are wasting time, can begin to enjoy their trip and will take the time to eat, drink or shop, generating additional revenue for airports, stores, F&B facilities and others.

-Is face recognition the most popular choice when it comes to biometrics?
+What is the most popular choice when it comes to biometrics?

-Yes, face recognition has become first choice for biometrics in the airline industry.
+Facial recognition has become the first choice for biometrics in the airline industry.
 There are several advantages coming along with face recognition compared to fingerprint and even iris identification.
-Face recognition is 100% touch-free and the required camera and picture analyzing systems are providing the highest quality and allow an easy integration to new or existing equipment used.
+Face recognition is 100% touch-free and the required camera and picture analyzing systems provide the highest quality and allow an easy integration to new or existing equipment used.
 Reliable passenger identification based on pictures is simple compared to the use of fingerprints.
 A picture for identification can be easily extracted from any government issued ID document.
 Even in situations that such an image cannot be read from the chip, but a printed image is to be used, modern image analysis systems provide the accuracy required by the authorities for a 1:1 match between document and camera image.
 Fingerprints are available only in electronic passports, and their use is generally limited to government agencies and prohibited to others.

 For a long time, iris recognition was considered the best solution when searching large image galleries due to its uniqueness.
 However, even technological progress cannot overcome some disadvantages.
 Taking an iris image still requires much more time and additional equipment for illumination than just a camera.
 Identifying passengers by iris alone is not possible because iris data is not included in common documents issued by government authorities.